alexandrelutt/alexandrelutt.github.io/_posts/2021-09-05-madeleines.md

 comments: true
 ---

 Looking for something quick and easy to bake to impress your friends and family?
-This madeleine recipe is made for you!
+This madeleines recipe is made for you!

 ![Panna cotta](/assets/img/madeleines_1.jpg){: .mx-auto.d-block :}